 GIS is a set of tools for the collection and maintenance of databases and their spatial position.
 These tools are capable of creating maps and figures to display a multitude of data and the geographic position of that data within a particular area.
 The point, line, and polygon features are represented with associated attributes as layers within GIS.
 These layers can then be visually manipulated to draw illustrative and statistical conclusions.
 GIS can create maps for landowners, geographically represent sales data, illustrate and manage parcel boundaries, and calculate statistics as it relates to the geographic scope of a project.
 But the true scope of GIS is only limited by the needs and purposes of the user or requestor.

-Disclaimer: The information and data provided by the Neosho County GIS Office was compiled using Federal, State, County and local sources and is subject to change without prior notice.
-Neosho County makes no warranties or representations, express or implied regarding the accuracy, content or quality of the information and data.
-The information and data is for tax purposes only and is not intended to be used as a legal document or boundary survey.
-Under no circumstances shall Neosho County be responsible to any party for any costs, expenses, damages, to any person or property arising from the use, misuse, sale or reliance on this information and data.
+The information and data provided by the Neosho County GIS Office were compiled using Federal, State, County, and local sources and are subject to change without prior notice.
+Neosho County makes no warranties or representations, express or implied regarding the accuracy, content, or quality of the information and data.
+The information and data are for tax purposes only and are not intended to be used as a legal document or boundary survey.
+Under no circumstances shall Neosho County be responsible to any party for any costs, expenses, damages, to any person or property arising from the use, misuse, sale, or reliance on this information and data.

 Contact the Neosho County GIS office to acquire a new 911 address in the unincorporated areas of the County.